hypo69/hypo/pytest/gemini/src/suppliers/wallmart/graber.md

 * **Comprehensive Tests:**  The `test_graber_method_example` and `test_graber_method_exception` are placeholders.
 You MUST replace these with tests for actual methods from the `Graber` class.
 Add assertions based on what the method should return for valid input and the expected exceptions for invalid/edge cases.

-* **Exception Handling:** `test_graber_method_exception` demonstrates how to use `pytest.raises` to test for specific exceptions, making sure your code is robust.
+* **Exception Handling:** `test_graber_method_exception` demonStartes how to use `pytest.raises` to test for specific exceptions, making sure your code is robust.

 * **Clearer Assertions:**  The assertions are now more descriptive, helping with debugging.

 * **Edge Cases:** The example now includes testing for a `nonexistent_method`, showing how to test edge cases where the method doesn't exist and should raise an exception.

 * **Logger Testing:** The `test_graber_execute_locator_error` tests that the logger is used correctly when there is an exception during `execute_locator`.
-This demonstrates checking that specific logging messages are output.
+This demonStartes checking that specific logging messages are output.
 This is an *optional* but recommended test since that part of the code deals with logs.

 * **`monkeypatch` Usage:** The tests now correctly use `monkeypatch` to modify `Context.locator_for_decorator` within the test function, ensuring that the fixture values are not accidentally changed during the test execution.